 How To Decorate With Vintage Candlesticks Holders and Candles

-The fun thing about collecting candlesticks holders is they provide many ways to make creative, unique vignettes around your home.
+The fun thing about collecting candlestick holders is they provide many ways to make creative, unique vignettes around your home.
+They are inexpensive when purchased second-hand, and I don’t own any that were purchased new.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)